User Roles & Permissions

 Viewer

-Viewers can see the roadmap and milestones.
-That's it.
-No editing, no voting, no access to execution details.
+Viewers can see the roadmap and milestones, and can leave comments on items.
+Beyond that, no editing, no voting, no access to execution details.

 What Viewers can do: